 - Freefall: Florence, whose brain is hard-wired to be lawful, finds herself with no option but to break into Ecosystems Unlimited and hack their servers to prevent the release of an update that would lobotomize every robot on the planet.
 Of course she turns herself in afterwards, if only to make public what an EU executive attempted to do on a planet where robots make up the vast majority of the population.

 - Cale, from Looking for Group wants to be Lawful Good but lives in an Evil Empire.
 He mixes options 1& 3, defying the Empire so he can create a Lawful Good kingdom.

-- Roy of The Order of the Stick has his lawful credentials called into question by a character.
-At the end of the interview however, it's determined that Roy can't be classified as Neutral Good because for all his failings, Roy is trying, and cannot be held to the same standards as pure forces of Lawful Good.
+- Roy has his lawful credentials called into question during his interview in the afterlife.
+At the end of the interview however, it's determined that Roy can't be classified as Neutral Good because, for all his failings, Roy is trying, and cannot be held to the same standards as pure forces of Lawful Good.

 - Likewise, Miko's decision to kill Shojo in clear contravention of her Paladin's Code and, well, laws.
 Shame she was completely deluded at the time...

-- In The Legend of Korra episode "The Aftermath", After spectacularly failing twice in her duties, Lin Beifong resigns from her position as the chief of the police... in order to take on Amon outside the law.
+- In The Legend of Korra episode "The Aftermath", after spectacularly failing twice in her duties, Lin Beifong resigns from her position as the chief of the police... in order to take on Amon outside the law.

 Examples of characters who fall from "good" status or do questionable things due to lawful constraints.